icerpc/icerpc-docs/pages/icerpc/protocols-and-transports/icerpc-multiplexed-transports.md

 When you create a client connection to server address `icerpc://hello.zeroc.com`, you instruct IceRPC to establish a connection that uses the icerpc protocol.

-icerpc is an [application layer](https://en.wikipedia.org/wiki/Application_layer) protocol that transmits RPCs (requests and responses) over a multiplexed connection.
+icerpc is an [application layer][application-layer] protocol that transmits RPCs (requests and responses) over a multiplexed connection.

 {% callout type="information" %}
 We always spell icerpc in lowercase when discussing the icerpc protocol.
 This avoids confusion with the IceRPC